phdenzel/phdenzel.github.io/_posts/2018-04-15-space-elevator.md

 The "scientific" consensus is that a space elevator should come in four parts.
 The tether provides the connection between the ground and space.
-It is fixed to an anchor at the ground and a conter-weight at the other end.
+It is fixed to an anchor at the ground and a counter-weight at the other end.
 Due to the centrifugal force that acts on the counter-weight, the tether is under constant tension.
 A climber which is able to move up and down the tether makes the construct into an actual elevator.